-&lt;sup>26 As in Part 2, if the estimated total count is smaller than the calculated participating count, the participating count is used instead.
+27If the estimated total count is smaller than the calculated participating count, the participating count is used instead.

-&lt;sup>27 Earlier we discussed the 9 household types, but when we divide the household types into all combinations they were served (e.g., AO only vs. AO and AC), there are 21 household types in the more detailed breakdown.
-There are three project types: (1) Emergency Shelter/Safe Haven/Transitional Housing, (2) Permanent Supportive Housing, and (3) Rapid Re-Housing.
+28 There are three project types: (1) Emergency Shelter/Safe Haven/Transitional Housing, (2) Permanent Supportive Housing, and (3) Rapid Re-Housing.
 In each project type, there are seven household type combinations: (1) Adults Only, (2) Adults and Children Only, (3) Children Only, (4) combination of Adults Only and Adults and Children, (5) combination of Adults Only and Children Only, (6) combination of Adults and Children Only, and (7) combination of Adults Only, Adults and Children, and Children Only.